 “Introduced in 1985 and hailed as the first running shoe to cost over $100, the JP still holds firm as the holy grail for many collectors of the brand.
 Re-released every five years, expect a scramble come 2020 as we all try and catch a limited pair (or two, or three).”

 “Whether they actually like them or not, every sneakerhead knows that few styles revolutionized the sportswear industry like the Air Jordans,” says Kish Kash, who has forked out more than £250,000 on his collection of over 2,000 trainers.

 “Aside from having an endorsement from the greatest basketball player of all time and a campaign by legendary hypeman Spike Lee,

 “Out of all the kicks I’ve owned over the years, my greatest of all time has to be the Converse Chuck Taylor high-top,” says Maj Veloso, whose sneaker Instagram account has more than 25k followers.

 “The timeless style is what first got me into sneaker collecting around 10 years ago and at one point I owned over 120 pairs, a good handful of which were Chucks.
 Bought in a classic black colorway, they can be matched up with anything from a pair of jeans to shorts.”

 The Buyer: Luke Mountain

-“Launched in 2004, Common Projects’ Achilles Low epitomises this new laid-back style and paved the way for simple sneakers as we know them to infiltrate every aspect of the male wardrobe, even tailoring.
-With their quality construction and wearable, minimalistic design, it’s easy to see why they are recognised as future classics.”
+“Launched in 2004, Common Projects’ Achilles Low epitomizes this new laid-back style and paved the way for simple sneakers as we know them to infiltrate every aspect of the male wardrobe, even tailoring.
+With their quality construction and wearable, minimalistic design, it’s easy to see why they are recognized as future classics.”